 Step-3: Exhale and bend your knees as if you are sitting on a chair.
+Instructions: Repeat above steps 10-30 times.

 Step-2: Keep your both palms on your waist region.

 Step-4: Inhale and lift your body up (buttock).